(585) 201-8585‬ IVY@REMOVEMYPOISONIVY.BIZ

 Clear close-up photos of the leaves

-Photos of the base of the plant, if you can safely get them
+Photos of the base of the plant, if safe

 Photos of vines, stumps, woody stems, or cut areas